 Cases against FedEx are going to have a higher settlement value against than your typical car accident case involving the exact same injuries?
 Why?
 The reason a case against FedEx has a higher settlement value is that a jury fully understands that FedEx has plenty of money to pay off a verdict.

 The jury often also feels sympathy for the driver and does not want to hit them with a large verdict.
-Often, when suing FedEx and other big companies, we will not even name the driver as a defendant.
-This allows the jury to focus exclusively on the big pocket.What Else is Different About a Claim Against FedEx?
+Often, when suing FedEx and other defendants driving a commercial vehicle, our lawyers will often not even name the driver as a defendant.
+This allows the jury to focus exclusively on the big pocket.

-The other big difference about a lawsuit with FedEx is that if there is a liability dispute, there are a host of weapons you have to investigate whether FedEx was at fault for the collision.
-FedEx vehicles are loaded with all of the latest technology and have an electronic mobile communication (EMC or black box) device which can give you vital information on the vehicle during the crash.
+The other big difference about a lawsuit with FedEx is that if there is a liability dispute, there are a host of weapons you have to investigate whether the company was at fault for the collision.
+These vehicles are loaded with all of the latest technology and have an electronic mobile communication (EMC or black box) device which can give you vital information on the vehicle during the crash.
 This information includes speed, the braking system, the vehicle's mechanical system, and a host of other pieces of information that an accident reconstructionist can use to retrace the vehicle's steps.
 There is also important information available about a driver's compliance with hours-of-service regulations.
-There is just a wealth of information if your accident lawyer knows where to look.
-But the idea that any car accident lawyer can find their way through this maze is just plain wrong.
+There is just a wealth of information that are real weapons in litigation if your accident lawyer knows where to look.
+But the idea that any car accident attorney can find their way through this maze is just plain wrong.

 Our website has a lot of weapons to help you better understand the settlement value of your case.
 You can look at the settlement value for the type of accident or, better, the type of injury.
 For many of these, we have statistics for the average and mean trial or settlement value of these kinds of cases.
 Another limited but helpful tool is examples of settlement and verdicts involving the defendant.
 In very general and limited terms, it gives you an idea of how the value of these case vary with the severity of the injuries and the economic loss caused by the injuries or death.

-- 2015, Alabama: $4,000 Settlement.
-Plaintiffs file a negligence claim on behalf of their minor grandchild.
+- 2015 - Alabama $4,000 Settlement: Plaintiffs file a negligence claim on behalf of their minor grandchild.
 The minor is a passenger in a vehicle that is struck by a FedEx tractor-trailer.
 The minor is diagnosed with bilateral back pain.
 The claim is settled for $4,000.
 Obviously, the injuries were probably not particularly serious.

-- 2014, California: $7,500,000 Verdict.
-A 22-year-old female is riding her bicycle when she is struck and killed by a FedEx delivery truck.
+- 2014 - California $7,500,000 Verdict: A 22-year-old female is riding her bicycle when she is struck and killed by a FedEx delivery truck.
 FedEx admitted liability and the jury trial proceeds to determine the amount of non-economic damages.
 The plaintiff states that she had a unique and extraordinary relationship with her daughter and therefore should receive non-economic damages loss of her daughter's love, companionship, comfort, care, assistance, protection, affection, society, and moral support.
 The jury award the plaintiff $2,500,000 for past pain and suffering $5,000,000 for future pain and suffering for the loss of her child.

-- 2013, California: $125,000 Settlement.
-Plaintiff is driving his vehicle on the highway when he is cut off by a FedEx delivery truck that collided on the right, front corner of his vehicle.
+- 2013 - California $125,000 Settlement: Plaintiff is driving his vehicle on the highway when he is cut off by a FedEx delivery truck that collided on the right, front corner of his vehicle.
 Plaintiff's vehicle runs off the road and the driver suffers injuries to his neck, lower back, and left hip.
 After the accident, the plaintiff visits a chiropractor and is diagnosed with a lumbar disc herniation at the L4-L5 level, bursitis of the left hip, and a soft-tissue strain of his neck.
 The plaintiff receives four months of chiropractic care and several epidural injections of his left hip and lower back.
 Plaintiff had $59,000 in past medical costs.
 The parties negotiated and agreed to a $125,000 settlement.

-- 2012, Texas: $2,160,000 Verdict.
-Plaintiff is a woman who is driving on a highway when defendant truck skids across several lanes of traffic due to wet conditions and collides with Plaintiff's vehicle.
+- 2012 - Texas $2,160,000 Verdict: Plaintiff is a woman who is driving on a highway when defendant truck skids across several lanes of traffic due to wet conditions and collides with Plaintiff's vehicle.
 Plaintiff suffers a multitude of injuries including a ruptured spleen, a compound fracture to the femur, substantial damage to her knee, a closed head injury, rib fractures, transverse process fracture, herniation at L4-5, and lacerations to her face, head, arms, and body.